 If the smartphone operating system war were to end today, Android would win from a popularity standpoint.
-Apple’s iOS is no slacker, though, especially in the area of security, and the company continues to churn out devices that change the way consumers interact with the mobile space.
+However, Apple’s iOS is no slacker, especially in the area of security, and the company continues to churn out devices that change how consumers interact with the mobile space.
 From a consumer standpoint, having at least two choices in operating systems is an advantage because each will push the other to offer better features at lower prices with greater security and attention to detail.

 In the nearly 10 years since the first iPhone brought the term “smartphone” home to many Americans, the market has soared globally and forever changed the way people communicate.

 What is your preference when it comes to operating systems?